Jwizzed/Jwizzed/ReadMe.md

 # 💫 About Me:
 Hello, I'm JJ, a software and knowledge engineering student at Kasetsart University.
-My main areas of interest revolve around AI, machine learning, and data processing. <br>I have worked on NLP projects before.
+My main areas of interest revolve around AI and Machine learning. <br>I have worked on NLP projects before.
 Now I am focusing on Computer Vision.
 This is my <a href="https://github.com/Jwizzed/ml-journey/tree/main/Datasets">learning journey</a> in these fields.

 ## 🌐 Socials: